winstonlarson/old_website/resume.md

 ##Experience
 **Innosight**, *2014 - Present* <br>
 *Innovation strategy consultant* <br>
-Assisting Fortune 500 companies to respond to disruptive innovation as an innovation consultant.
+Developing strategies for Fortune 500 companies to respond to disruptive innovation.

 * **Technology and Biotech R&D:** Established a joint venture between a tech company and a large pharmaceutical to build a computational biotech R&D platform.
 * **Pharmaceutical R&D:** Created a new R&D accelerator and launched its first project at a major pharmaceutical.